nickkossolapov/pta-load-shedding/README.md

 ### Setup

-To build the React front-end, first install all the modules.
+First install all the modules.

 ```
 npm install